 • Ask the sound tech to turn on, in their mixer, a high pass filter (low-cut filter) around 80 Hz (for guitar, cello, banjo, bass) or around 200 Hz (for fiddle and mandolin).
 That will prevent feedback at very low frequencies without affecting the sound of your instrument.

 As with any soundhole-mounted pickup, a Philips screwdriver may be all you need.
 I am able to fit the pickup into a soundhole and tighten it in place without even loosening the strings (let alone needing to remove them).
-I have fit this microphone into a 3-7/16" soundohole by simply loosening one of the top plate screws to the point I could remove it, swivel the top plate away from being directly over the pickup, move the pickup into place and re-attach the top plate.
-The Swan NT is available in two versions, both requiring 48v Phantom power:
+The smallest diameter soundhole I was able to fit this in was 3-7/16" (84 mm).
+I accomplished this by simply loosening one of the top plate screws to the point I could remove it, swivel the top plate away from being directly over the pickup, move the pickup into place and re-attach the top plate.

-• External: A 16 ft. cable is permanently attached to the mic and is outfitted with an XLR connector.
+• External: A 16 ft.
+(5 m) cable is permanently attached to the mic and is outfitted with an XLR connector.
 This is a very convenient design for occasional amplification needs, rapidly moving one onboard mic source between instruments, or for so-called "non-destructive" installation.

 • Integrated: An endpin jack is pre-wired for internal mounting in a 12 mm / 15/32" hole.
 A cable is supplied having a 90° (right-angle) 1/4" TRS Male connector on one end for connecting to the guitar and an XLR connector on the other.

-Installation is as simple as installing any magnetic soundhole-mounted pickup.
 Unlike a magnetic pickup, you will not have to deal with the "hot" string(s) issue, where one or more strings are significantly louder or more prominent (even after adjusting the pole pieces).
 For the LR Baggs Lyric fans, the Swan NT features a re-positionable mic that is much more capable of reproducing the lower frequencies.
-For stage performers wanting higher gain before feedback, and/or more bass without boom, one could easily combine the Swan NT with an Under Saddle Transducer (or maybe even an additional soundhole-mounted magnetic pickup), split the signal and have the best of both worlds.

 You can read more about the Swan NT pickup on their website » NV Tone